 Both dizziness and vertigo can hinder your daily life, limiting your ability to perform even the simplest of tasks.
 Luckily, for most types of vertigo and dizziness, physiotherapy for dizziness and vertigo.
 At Amped Physiotherapy, our vestibular physiotherapist is trained in diagnosing and treating dizziness & vertigo in Ottawa, ON with vestibular rehabilitation.

-Vestibular rehabilitation includes treatments such as the Epley maneuver, Lempert roll, balance, and habituation exercises.
+Vestibular rehabilitation in Ottawa includes treatments such as the Epley maneuver, Lempert roll, balance, and habituation exercises.
 The Epley maneuver and Lempert roll allow for canalith repositioning, in order to move the calcium crystals in patients experiencing BPPV.
 Balance and movement habituation exercises focus on decreasing nerve sensitivity and reducing the effects of vertigo.

 Vertigo is most commonly caused by an imbalance in the inner ear, also known as the “vestibular system.”